 A different kind of pain

-An increasing number of studies has shown that these interactions make redheads feel pain differently and have different body reactions.
-For instance, one study found that people with red hair are more sensitive to thermal pain, while another showed that they are less sensitive to a wide array of painful stimuli, such as electrically induced pain.
+A number of studies have shown redheads feel pain differently and have different body reactions.
+For instance, one study found that people with red hair are more sensitive to thermal pain, while another showed that they are less sensitive to a wide array of painful stimuli, including electrically induced pain.
 So it’s not as simple as saying that redheads are more or less tolerant to pain — they just tend to feel pain differently.
 To make it even more intriguing, research has also shown that redheads require more anesthetic.
 Overall, they’re tougher than pretty much all other hair colors.

-They’re also more resistant to spicy foods, showing less sensitivity to capsaicin, the active component of chili peppers
+They’re also more resistant to pain produced by spicy foods, showing less sensitivity to capsaicin, the active component of chili peppers.

 However, redheads also turned out to be more vulnerable to toothaches, and more afraid of the dentist (presumably due to the stronger pain they feel).
 Even more disturbingly, their genes make them more likely to suffer from several diseases, such as sclerosis.